• Skip to primary navigation

 • Gently remove the leaves from one or two of the rosemary sprigs and set aside.

-• Add a few slices of the oranges into an approximately 20-ounce jar, drizzle with about ½ teaspoon of the honey and a few of the rosemary leaves.
+• Add a couple slices of the oranges into an approx. 22-ounce jar, drizzle with about ½ teaspoon of the honey and a few of the rosemary leaves.
 Repeat this process until you've reached the top of the jar.
-If you've reached the top and still have a few orange slices left, gently press down on those already in the jar.
+If you've reached the top and still have a few orange slices left, gently press down on those already in the jar, and the rest should fit.

-• Add a few rosemary sprigs to the jar, along the sides, between the sides of the oranges and the glass.
+• Add a few rosemary sprigs to the jar, along the sides, between the edges of the slices of the oranges and the glass.
 Now pour in the juice, close the jar tightly and let the oranges marinate for at least 24 hours, and up to 5 days, in the refrigerator.

 Have you tried this recipe?I'd love to see it on Instagram!
 Tag me at @cookingontheweekends or leave a comment & rating below.